VladCarare/mlp-landscapes/README.md

 # Running the example

-To set up the environment and run the example, run `bash reproduce_script_ani2x_mlp.sh` in the top level directory of this package (i.e. here).
+To set up the environment and run the example, run `source reproduce_script_ani2x_mlp.sh` in the top level directory of this package.

 All results and plots will be saved in `examples/salicylic_acid_ani2x/landscape_runs`.